jonnonz1/nz-statute-book/acts/public/1982/friendly-societies-and-credit-unions-act-1982.md

-  (a) section 29(4) (which relates to the denoting of trustees by their official titles); and (b) section 30 (which relates to trustees under a disability); and (c) section 31 (which relates to the delegation of duties by a trustee); and (d) section 32 (which requires a District Land Registrar to be advised of the names of trustees); and (e) section 33 (which relates to dealing with land under the Land Transfer Act 1952).
+  (a) section 29(4) (which relates to the denoting of trustees by their official titles); and (b) section 30 (which relates to trustees under a disability); and (c) section 31 (which relates to the delegation of duties by a trustee); and (d) section 32 (which requires the Registrar-General of Land to be advised of the names of trustees); and (e) section 33 (which relates to dealing with land under the Land Transfer Act 2017).

 ### 113 Credit union may hold land
 (1) A credit union may, in the name of its trustees, if authorised by and in accordance with its rules and trust deed, purchase, hold, take on lease, or otherwise provide—